asteroidhq/papageno/README.md

  - edit bgp-peers.csv to configure your BGP peers
  - After every edit of bgp-peers.csv, run ./update-peers and ./update-filters
  - Check your configs with bird|bird6 -c <bird.conf|bird6.conf> -p
- - Push the new config to bird using birdc|birdc6 configure
+ - Push the new config to bird using birdc|birdc6 configure soft
- - Periodically (a few times a day) run ./update-filters and push the configs using birdc|birdc6 configure
+ - Periodically (a few times a day) run ./update-filters and push the configs using birdc|birdc6 configure soft
- - Run update-peeringdb every time you connect to a new IX and push the configs using birdc|birdc6 configure
+ - Run update-peeringdb every time you connect to a new IX and push the configs using birdc|birdc6 configure soft

 Happy peering!